 Monica Higgins, Professor of Education.
 Leadership development and organizational change, higher education and urban public schools.

 Rosabeth Moss Kanter, Ernest L. Arbuckle Professor of Business Administration.
 Strategy, innovation, and leadership for change.

 Rakesh Khurana, Marvin Bower Professor of Leadership Development.
-CEO labor market,
+CEO labor market, search, and succession.

 Karim Lakhani, Assistant Professor of Business Administration.
 Management of technological innovation and product development, distributed innovation systems, open source software communities, innovation and product development strategies.